awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/auto-scaling-benefits.md

 ## Example: Covering Variable Demand<a name="autoscaling-benefits-example"></a>

 To demonstrate some of the benefits of Auto Scaling, consider a basic Web application running on AWS\.
 This application allows employees to search for conference rooms that they might want to use for meetings\.
 During the beginning and end of the week, usage of this application is minimal\.
-During the middle of the week, more employees are scheduling meetings, so the demands on the application increases significantly\.
+During the middle of the week, more employees are scheduling meetings, so the demand on the application increases significantly\.

 The following graph shows how much of the application's capacity is used over the course of a week\.